Hawthorn Football Club (Player)

 Rover in Hawthorn Team of the Century

-Upon retiring in 1985, Matthews moved into coaching as an Assistant with Collingwood.
-Elevated to the senior role before the end of 1986, Matthews would go on to coach the Magpies for nine years, the third-longest tenure in club history.
-The highlight of his time at the helm was the club’s drought-breaking Premiership in 1990, ending a 32-year wait for success at Victoria Park.
-Matthews spent the next three years in the media, where his experience and knowledge of the game was integral to Seven’s AFL coverage.
-His work in radio and print was also highly respected.
-Lured back to coaching in 1999, Matthews accepted the main role at the Brisbane Lions.
-Again, success quickly followed, with the Lions climbing from last in 1998 to a Preliminary Final in his first in charge.
+Upon retiring, Matthews moved into coaching as an Assistant with Collingwood.
+Elevated to the senior role before the end of 1986, Matthews would go on to coach the Magpies for nine years.
+The highlight of his time at the helm being the drought-breaking Premiership in 1990, ending a 32-year drought.